Catechol

-Catechol (/ˈkætᵻtʃɒl/ or /ˈkætᵻkɒl/), also known as pyrocatechol or 1,2-dihydroxybenzene, is a toxic organic compound with the molecular formula C6H4(OH)2.
+Catechol (/ˈkætᵻtʃɒl/ or /ˈkætᵻkɒl/), also known as pyrocatechol or 1,2-dihydroxybenzene, is an organic compound with the molecular formula C6H4(OH)2.
 It is the ortho isomer of the three isomeric benzenediols.
 This colorless compound occurs naturally in trace amounts.
 It was first discovered by destructive distillation of the plant extract catechin.
 About 20,000 tonnes of catechol are now synthetically produced annually as a commodity organic chemical, mainly as a precursor to pesticides, flavors, and fragrances.

-Catechol occurs as feathery white crystals that are very rapidly soluble in water.
+Small amounts of catechol occur in fruits and vegetables.

 Isolation and synthesis

 Catechol was first isolated in 1839 by Edgar Hugo Emil Reinsch (1809–1884) by distilling it from the solid tannic preparation catechin, which is the residuum of catechu, the boiled or concentrated juice of Mimosa catechu (Acacia catechu).
 Upon heating catechin above its decomposition point, a substance that Reinsch first named Brenz-Katechusäure (burned catechu acid) sublimated as a white efflorescence.
 This was a thermal decomposition product of the flavanols in catechin.
 In 1841, both Wackenroder and Zwenger independently rediscovered catechol; in reporting on their findings, Philosophical Magazine coined the name pyrocatechin.
 By 1852, Erdmann realized that catechol was benzene with two oxygen atoms added to it; in 1867, August Kekulé realized that catechol was a diol of benzene, so by 1868, catechol was listed as pyrocatechol.
 In 1879, the Journal of the Chemical Society recommended that catechol be called "catechol", and in the following year, it was listed as such.

 Catechol has since been shown to occur in free form naturally in kino and in beechwood tar.
 Its sulfonic acid has been detected in the urine of horses and humans.

 Catechol is produced industrially by the hydroxylation of phenol using hydrogen peroxide.